lcb931023/Programming-Notes/Vector-and-Matrix.md

 #### Normalizing Vectors

-Making a vector "*normal*" by setting its magnitude to 1
+Making a vector "*normal*" by setting its magnitude to 1, for ease of use

-	Why?
-Because 1 is easy to work with!

 #### Addition